bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

     interface to quickly construct these kinds of plots.
 See :ref:`userguide_charts` for examples and usage.

-Data-space Units
-    Units used to specify glyph height or width relative to the data in a graph.
-    Bokeh supports both data-space units and screen units.
-For example, in a 400 pixel by 400 pixel graph with x and y axes ranging from 0 through 10, a glyph one fifth as wide and tall as the graph would be 80 screen units or 2 data-space units.

 Documents
     An organizing data structure for Bokeh applications.
 Documents contain all the Bokeh Models and data needed to render an interactive